phpMussel/phpMussel/_docs/readme.zh.md

 - Recognised archive文件extensions (format是CSV；should only add or remove when problems occur；un一定 removing may cause false-positives to appear为archive files，whereas un一定 adding will essentially whitelist what you're adding from attack specific detection；modify with caution；also note that this has no effect on what archives can和can't be analysed at content-level).
 The list，as是at default，lists those formats used most commonly across the majority of systems和CMS，but intentionally isn't 一定 comprehensive。

 "general_commands"
 - Search content of files为general commands例如`eval()`，`exec()`和`include()`?
 0 - No (do not check) [Default]，1 - Yes (check).
-Disable this option if you intend to upload any of 下列 to your system or CMS via your browser: PHP，JavaScript，HTML，python，perl files和etcetera.
+Disable this option if you intend to upload any of 下列在您的系统 or CMS via your browser: PHP，JavaScript，HTML，python，perl files和etcetera.
 Enable this option if you don't have any additional protections on your system和do not intend to upload such files.
 If you use additional security in conjunction with phpMussel例如ZB Block，there是no need to turn this option on，because most of what phpMussel will look为(in the context of this option) are duplications of protections that are already provided。

 "block_control_characters"
-- Block any文件containing any control characters (other than newlines)? (`[\x00-\x08\x0b\x0c\x0e\x1f\x7f]`) If you're _**ONLY**_ uploading plain-text，then you can turn this option on to provide some additional protection to your system.
+- Block any文件containing any control characters (other than newlines)? (`[\x00-\x08\x0b\x0c\x0e\x1f\x7f]`) If you're _**ONLY**_ uploading plain-text，then you can turn this option on to provide some additional protection在您的系统.
 However，if you upload anything other than plain-text，turning this on may result in false positives.
 0 - Don't block [Default]，1 - Block。

 "corrupted_exe"
 - Corrupted files和parse errors.
 0 = Ignore，1 = Block [Default].
 Detect和block potentially corrupted移植可执行｢PE｣ files?
 Often (but not always)，when certain aspects of a移植可执行｢PE｣file are corrupted or can't be parsed correctly，it can be indicative of a viral infection.
 The processes used by most 杀毒 programs to detect viruses in PE文件require 处理 those文件in certain ways，which，if the programmer of a virus是aware of，will specifically try to prevent，in order to allow their virus to remain undetected。